 If a shift to higher values is supposed to happen, the value that is to be shifted has to be deducted from the encoder resolution and it has to be input as zero offset.
-If in the example above the position 110 is to be processed and an encoder with 1000 inf./rev. is connected, a correction factor of 990 (1000-10) has to be entered.

 As in practice in most cases a zero offset takes place at the zero point of the machine, it is sufficient to enter the displayed item value as correction factor (TEACH-IN).